 - This method only works with

-In the following example, there is one IPv4 network with a VRF named red and one IPv6 network with a VRF named blue.
+In the following example, there is one IPv4 network with a VRF named rocket and one IPv6 network with a VRF named turtle.

 The IPv4 DHCP server/relay network looks like this:

 The IPv6 DHCP server/relay network looks like this: